databinding-gmbh/T4.FileManager.VisualStudio/docs/07-Proceed-to-generate-files.md

 # Proceed to generate files

-Finally the files can be generated with the following code:
+Finally, the files can be generated with the following code:

 ```
 fileManager.Generate();